dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

       - there's a dozen red dots on it representing people that each want to go towards or away from blue dots plotted on the same coordinate system
+        - the blue dots are like the food in this 3d version of snake
       - there's a hundred blue dots and each person has a secret list of 20 blue points to obtain
         - each is variously weighted for each person. one dot could be